EvryRNA/my_RNAAssessment/README.md

 ```
 make
 ```
-Than, run them without any argument or with the option `-h` to get their help.
+Then, run them without any argument or with the option `-h` to get their help.

 ## How to use
 ### angle_calculation